jacobferrante/configuration_generator/README.md

-# Configuration Generator
+#

-A configuration file creator using Python, PyYaml, and Jinja2.
+A tool for creating configuration file using Python, PyYaml, and Jinja2.
 Used to quickly create configuration files from templates and user input.

 You will need to install jinja2 and pyyaml manually.
 ```bash